create3000/x_ite/docs/_posts/components/Time/TimeSensor.md

 ### SFTime [in, out] **stopTime** 0 <small>(-∞,∞)</small>

-When stopTime becomes \<= time now, isActive becomes false and TimeSensor becomes inactive.
+When *stopTime* becomes \<= time now, isActive becomes false and TimeSensor becomes inactive.
 Absolute time: number of seconds since January 1, 1970, 00:00:00 GMT.

 #### Hint

-- Usually receives a ROUTEd time value.
+- ROUTE a time value matching system clock to this field, such as output event from TouchSensor touchTime or TimeTrigger triggerTime.

 #### Warnings

 - An active TimeSensor node ignores set_cycleInterval and set_startTime events.
-An active TimeSensor node ignores set_stopTime event values less than or equal to startTime.
+- An active TimeSensor node ignores set_stopTime event values less than or equal to startTime.

 ### SFBool [out] **isPaused**

 *isPaused* true/false events are sent when TimeSensor is paused/resumed.

-#### Warning
+#### Warnings

 - Not supported in VRML97.
+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFBool [out] **isActive**

 *isActive* true/false events are sent when TimeSensor starts/stops running.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFTime [out] **cycleTime**

 *cycleTime* sends a time outputOnly at startTime, and also at the beginning of each new cycle (useful for synchronization with other time-based objects).

+#### Hints

+- The first *cycleTime* event for a TimeSensor node can be used as an alarm (single pulse at a specified time).
+- *cycleTime* is a nonnegative SFTime duration interval, not an absolute clock time.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFTime [out] **elapsedTime**

 Current elapsed time since TimeSensor activated/running, cumulative in seconds, and not counting any paused time.

+#### Hint

+- *elapsedTime* is a nonnegative SFTime duration interval, not an absolute clock time.

-#### Warning
+#### Warnings

 - Not supported in VRML97.
+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFFloat [out] **fraction_changed**

 *fraction_changed* continuously sends value in range [0,1] showing time progress in the current cycle.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ### SFTime [out] **time**

-*time* continuously sends the absolute time (since January 1, 1970) for a given simulation tick.
+Time continuously sends the absolute *time* (value 0.0 matches 1 January 1970) in seconds for a given simulation tick.

+#### Warning

+- It is an error to define this transient outputOnly field in an X3D file, instead only use it a source for ROUTE events.

 ## Example